-The Local Authority must monitor, challenge, intervene and support schools in making provision for children with SEND.
+The Local Authority must monitor, challenge, intervene and support schools in making provision for children with special educational needs and disabilities.
 Schools are monitored to ensure that the local authority is able to account for the money which it delegates and spends itself in connection with schools, and gives best value for money.
 The Children and Families Service through the Quality Assurance Team's Monitoring and Intervention Service and its other Service Groups acts as the 'critical friend'; both supporting schools and settings in what they do well, and challenging them, when appropriate, to do better.